lexBenji/lexb/readme.md

 print: very cool
 ```
 in `hello.lexb`<br>
-`endl` is not needed at the end of the file
+`endl` is required at the end of the file